The Nuts and Bolts of a VA OfferWhat’s in it for the Buyer? —-The Seller?

 The Agent?
 And the Bank?

-Note: As with any post that relies on “government techno-speak,” the post will be a little “clunky,” and this one is no exception.
-So, please bear with me as we skip around a little.
-Enjoy the post!
+Note: As with any post that relies on “government techno-speak,” it will be a little “clunky. ” This one is no exception.
+So, please bear with me as we skip around

-In regards to loan assumptions, there is a lot of “disinformation” being (intentionally?) spread by the lending community (to both agents and the general public).
+Regarding loan assumptions, the lending community (intentionally?) spreads a lot of “disinformation” to both agents and the general public.

 And they are a marketing opportunity for both listings and potential buyers.

-All FHA, VA, and USDA loans are all fully assumable, and any (virtually) buyer can assume a loan.
+All FHA, VA, and USDA loans are fully assumable, and any buyer can assume a loan.
 On the other hand, Conventional loans (Fannie – Freddie) are never (truly) assumable.

-The sellers of homes with assumable loans can get top $$ for their home and possibly move to a replacement home with a below-market assumable loan.
+Sellers of homes with assumable loans can get top dollar for their homes and possibly move to a replacement home with a below-market assumable loan.

 Why Aren’t Assumable Loans More